 Imagine Art is a Christian ministry, a 501c3 nonprofit, established in 1996.
-We operate a creative space, located at 2830 Real Street in Austin, Texas (78722) where 65+ artists are engaged in our community, accessing 9,500 square feet of studios and galleries.
+We operate a creative space where 65+ artists are engaged in our community, accessing 9,500 square feet of studios and galleries.
 We offer specialized supports tailored to empower artists with disabilities to create art.
 Non-disabled players engage as working artists in our studios to create a diverse, inclusive space where all artists thrive.

 People ask us “Why is Imagine Art a ministry?”
 Our story has been an amazing journey of grace and restoration and we believe that we are called and positioned to minister to a specific people group; artists, namely those living with disabilities.

 Disability is woven through our Founder’s history.
 Between 1989 and 1997, Debbie Kizer worked in the disability community serving as a consultant in the areas of developmental disability, employment and systems change.
 In 1995, Debbie Kizer was diagnosed with a mental illness and it changed the course of her life.
 Her recovery and spiritual journey were woven, as parallel paths, with this grassroots organization as they both grew and changed.
 In 2001, it was clear to the Founder that Jesus Christ was the cornerstone of Imagine Art and that the organization chose a foundation of faith to make a difference in the lives of the artists they served.